e-merlin/eMERLIN_CASA_pipeline/README.md

 docker pull ghcr.io/e-merlin/emerlin_casa_pipeline:base
 docker run --rm -it \
   -v "$PWD:/work" \
+  -v "$HOME/.casa/data:/root/.casa/data" \
   ghcr.io/e-merlin/emerlin_casa_pipeline:base emcp -i inputs.ini -r all
 ```

-If CASA data is not available inside the container, add
+If your CASA data is stored elsewhere, replace `$HOME/.casa/data` with that
-`--bind "$HOME/.casa/data:/root/.casa/data"` for Singularity/Apptainer, or
-`-v "$HOME/.casa/data:/root/.casa/data"` for Docker.
+path.

 If Apptainer/Singularity reports that `squashfuse` is missing and extracts the
 SIF to a temporary sandbox, install `squashfuse` on the host system.
 This cannot
 be fixed from inside the container image.
+As a workaround, set
+`APPTAINER_TMPDIR` and `APPTAINER_CACHEDIR` to a filesystem with enough free
+space before running `apptainer exec`.

 ## Quick start